Some Background Info

-Trip Handbags & Accessories began in 2006, based in Cape Town, South Africa, run by owner and designer Susan Didcott.
+Trip Handbags & Accessories launched in 2006.
+It is based in Cape Town, South Africa, and run by owner and designer Susan Didcott.

-Trip handbags are her own original design inspired by beautiful fabrics and leather with simple, functional styling for everyday use.
+Trip handbags are her own original designs inspired by beautiful fabrics and leather with simple, functional styling for everyday use.

 Trip Clothing & Accessories

 Trip has since morphed into Trip Clothing & Accessories, with the addition of a range of African print clothing.

 Using brightly coloured and bold African prints, our clothing reflects the warm climate of the continent.
 The garments are wearable and versatile, yet striking!

 They speak to those who are proud of their African heritage and want to flaunt it; and to those visitors that may have come and experienced something beautiful.

 All products are carefully handmade in limited quantities, right here in Cape Town.